polettix/Mojolicious-Plugin-TemplatePerlish/README.md

 # SEE ALSO

 [Mojolicious](https://metacpan.org/pod/Mojolicious).
-Most of the documentation is copied from [Mojolicious::Plugin::TemplateToolkit](https://metacpan.org/pod/Mojolicious::Plugin::TemplateToolkit).
+Most of the documentation and tests is copied from [Mojolicious::Plugin::TemplateToolkit](https://metacpan.org/pod/Mojolicious::Plugin::TemplateToolkit).

 # AUTHOR